FOREX-Yen gains as some BoJ policymakers fret about QE costs

 Meanwhile, the second release of third-quarter U.S. gross domestic product data is expected to show a downward revision after big upside surprise of 3.5 percent reported in the initial release.
 U.S. consumer confidence is also due.

-“In particular, we are watching consumer expectations series, which has historically been a decent lead indicator for consumer spending,” ING analyst Petr Krpata wrote in a note.
-“Overall, higher consumer confidence should provide some support to dollar.”

 The euro was slightly lower on the day, giving up some gains made yesterday, with German growth data doing little to boost sentiment.
-It was down 0.1 percent at $1.2430, off the near two-year low of $1.2358 struck earlier this month.
-(Editing by Tom Heneghan)
+It was down 0.1 percent at $1.2427, off the near two-year low of $1.2358 struck earlier this month. (additional reporting by Shinichi Saoshiro; Editing by)